GallowayLabMIT/protocols/docs/protocols/tc/platE_MEF_reprogramming.rst

 Day One (seed Plat-Es):

+1. :ref:`Gelatin coat <gelatin>` a 6-well plate (1x6-well makes enough virus for 1x96-well plate)
-1. Seed 2 mL of 400k cells/mL onto 6-well plates (800k Plat-E's/6-well total) after 0.1% gelatin coating (10 min).
+2. Seed 2 mL of 425k cells/mL onto 6-well plates (850k Plat-E's/6-well total) onto the gelatin coated plates.
+3. Rock the plate back and forth, side to side to mix, then place back in incubator. *Rocking side to side prevents cells from clustering at the well edge.*

 .. tip::
 	If starting from frozen, **start growing Plat-E cells 1 week prior** - they will be slow growing at first (don't change culture medium during the first 3 days).
 Split Plat-Es 4X-6X every 2-3 days when culture reaches 70-90% confluency.